 The Student SPHere Lounge is available for only current SPH graduate students.
 The space allows students to have a place to study or a venue for group projects.
 The space also houses the SPH Student Senate office.

 The lounge is located in the Mayo Memorial Building, first floor, room A150.

 - A kitchen, complete with a sink, refrigerator, microwave, and dining tables where students can keep and eat their food during the day.
-Note: The kitchen will be closed for fall semester in alignment with the Stop the Spread guidelines.

 - A computer lab with 14 PCs with the full Microsoft Office suite and a variety of statistical software.
-Note: the computer lab will be reduced to 6 PCs to allow for social distancing and in alignment with the Stop the Spread guidelines.

 - Printers and scanners: Each student receives a $100 credit for B&W printouts per semester.
 The printer is connected to the lab computers; students can also install the printer driver on their laptops (see directions below).
 This printing credit is available for the SPHere Lounge Computer Lab only and does not have monetary value.